 Paros is also famous for its beaches.
 So, don’t forget to visit:

 Kolymbithres: Small beaches trapped between big rocks and the water provide for a beautiful setting!
 There you will find sunbeds and clear water.
 It is ideal for families with children.
 And just have in mind.
 Don’t stop at the first bay, but check the others as well!
 There, you will find also a sailing centre offering windsurfing and small sailboat rentals and lessons; and on the area kayaks and SUPs are available for rent.

-…and many many more.
+and many many more.
 We give an extra tip for a beautiful beach just below!

 Now, the other big question comes to our mind.